microsoft/genaiscript/docs/gptools.md

 def("DOCS", env.links.filter(f => f.filename.endsWith(".md")))
 ```

-In the coarch files, those link you be part of a bulletted list.
+In the genai files, those link you be part of a bulletted list.

 ### Context/spec file